adnanh/webhook/docs/Webhook-Parameters.md

         show verbose output
   -version
         display webhook version and quit
+  -x-request-id
+        use X-Request-Id header, if present, as request ID -x-request-id-limit int
+        truncate X-Request-Id header to limit; default no limit
 ```

 Use any of the above specified flags to override their default behavior.